Empirical Design in Reinforcement Learning: Reinforcement Learning, an Empirical Science

 \section{Reinforcement Learning, an Empirical Science}

-Running a good experiment is difficult in reinforcement learning.
-There are many decisions to be made.
-How long should you run your agent?
+Running a good experiment in reinforcement learning is difficult.
+There are many decisions to be made: How long should you run your agent?
 Should you count the number of episodes or number of steps?
-Should performance be measured online, or off-line with test trials?
+Should performance be measured online or offline with test trials?
 How should you measure and aggregate performance?
-Do we use rules of thumb to set hyper-parameters or some systematic search?
+Do we use rules of thumb to set hyperparameters or some systematic search?
 What are the right baseline algorithms to compare against?
 Which environments should you use?
 What does good learning even look like in a given environment?
 The answer to each question can greatly impact the credibility and utility of the result, ranging from insightful to down-right misleading.

 The task of evaluating a reinforcement learning agent is complicated by the fundamental aspect that makes the problem interesting: an agent interacting with an environment.
-Our problems are not fixed datasets like in supervised learning.
-Reinforcement learning experiments are online and interactive: the agent---a program---generates its own training data by interacting with the environment---another program---and the quality of the data depends on what the agent previously learned.
-This interaction makes fair comparisons and scientific reproducibility major challenges in RL.
-There is no clear analogy to test and training splits that facilitate statistical claims in supervised learning.
-In fact, many of the ideas from classical machine learning such as overfitting, cross-validation, and model selection are either different or non-existent in RL.
+Unlike supervised learning, reinforcement learning experiments are online and interactive.
+The agent---a program---generates its own training data by interacting with the environment---another program---and the quality of the data depends on what the agent learned previously.
+This interaction makes fair comparisons and scientific reproducibility major challenges in reinforcement learning.
+Many of the ideas from classical machine learning such as train and test splits, overfitting, cross-validation, and model selection are either different or non-existent in reinforcement learning.
 It is not surprising that the community is currently wrestling with the consequences of limited reproducibility, experimenter bias, unreliable algorithms, and exaggerated performance claims.